KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 * Removed extraneous files from computer destop
 * Moved prototype file to desktop
 * Did a test run of prototype
-* Printed interview guide and place in clipboard
+* Printed interview guide and placed in clipboard
 * Cleaned room
 * After each interview, reset testing setup, including prototype